ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 established should help creating testable software products, it should lead to a well-designed test automation architecture, it should push teams to practice TDD, test-first, and adopt suitable test automation patterns.
-The process should also lead to a substantial set of automated tests for testing the system, mostly in the form of Gherkin tests.
+The process should also lead to collect a substantial set of automated tests for testing the system, mostly in the form of Gherkin tests.